How It Works

 State location

-All runtime data lives in one place:
+All runtime data lives under one root, with each project's PID/state/cron files

 User mode (default):